thehunmonkgroup/jester/doc/01-Intro.md

   name = value
 ```

-Variable names can be any string of letters, digits and underscores, not beginning with a digit
+Variable names can be any string of letters, digits and underscores, not beginning with a digit.

 **Math:**